LadybirdBrowser/ladybird/CONTRIBUTING.md

 **Do:**

-* Write in idiomatic SerenityOS C++23, using the `AK` containers in all code.
+* Write in idiomatic SerenityOS-style C++23, using the `AK` containers in all code.
-* Conform to the project coding style found in [CodingStyle.md](https://github.com/SerenityOS/serenity/blob/master/Documentation/CodingStyle.md).
+* Conform to the project coding style found in [CodingStyle.md](https://github.com/LadybirdWebBrowser/ladybird/blob/master/Documentation/CodingStyle.md).
 Use `clang-format` (version 18 or later) to automatically format C++ files.
-See [AdvancedBuildInstructions.md](https://github.com/SerenityOS/serenity/blob/master/Documentation/AdvancedBuildInstructions.md#clang-format-updates) for instructions on how to get an up-to-date version if your OS distribution does not ship clang-format-18.
+See [AdvancedBuildInstructions.md](https://github.com/LadybirdWebBrowser/ladybird/blob/master/Documentation/AdvancedBuildInstructions.md#clang-format-updates) for instructions on how to get an up-to-date version if your OS distribution does not ship clang-format-18.
 * Choose expressive variable, function and class names.
 Make it as obvious as possible what the code is doing.
 * Split your changes into separate, atomic commits (i.e. A commit per feature or fix, where the build, tests and the system are all functioning).
 * Make sure your commits are rebased on the master branch.
 * Wrap your commit messages at 72 characters.
 * The first line of the commit message is the subject line, and must have the format "Category: Brief description of what's being changed".
 The category should be the name of a library, application, service, utility, etc.
-  * Examples: `LibAudio`, `HackStudio`, `Base`, `Kernel`, `ConfigServer`, `cat`
+  * Examples: `LibAudio`, `WebContent`, `CI`, `AK`, `RequestServer`, `js`
   * Don't use a category like "`Userland`" or "`Utilities`", except for generic changes that affect a large portion of code within these directories.
   * Don't use specific component names, e.g. C++ class names, as the category either - mention them in the summary instead.
 E.g. `LibGUI: Brief description of what's being changed in FooWidget` rather than `FooWidget: Brief description of what's being changed`
   * Several categories may be combined with `+`, e.g. `LibJS+LibWeb+Browser: ...`